 What can an Acoustic Fish Deterrent (AFD) achieve?

-• Differences in handling sensitivities of the fish drawn into the intake
+• Differences in handling sensitivities of the fish drawn into the intake.

-• A safe maintenance process that protects divers and other operatives
+• A safe maintenance process that protects divers and other operatives.

-FGS has been developing sound-based behavioural fish protection systems for more than 25 years.
+FGS has been developing sound-based behavioural fish protection systems for over 30 years.
 These are backed by scientific research and multiple trials to assess effectiveness and environmental impact.

-The type proposed for Hinkley Point C uses a Sound Projector Array, a system of underwater speakers which produce a repellent sound gradient to block intakes.
+The type proposed for Hinkley Point C uses a Sound Projector Array, a system of underwater speakers that produce a repellent sound gradient to block intakes.

 Species such as Atlantic salmon and twaite shad, which are abundant in the Severn Estuary and of high conservation importance, have responded particularly well to existing AFDs.